 SELECT d.name AS "Database", ISNULL(CONVERT(VARCHAR,b.backupdate,120),'NEVER') AS "Last Full Backup" FROM sys.databases d LEFT JOIN (SELECT database_name,type,MAX(backup_finish_date) backupdate FROM backupset WHERE type LIKE 'D' GROUP BY database_name,type) b on d.name=b.database_name WHERE (backupdate IS NULL OR backupdate < getdate()-1) SELECT d.name AS "Database", ISNULL(CONVERT(VARCHAR,b.backupdate,120),'NEVER') AS "Last Log Backup" FROM sys.databases d LEFT JOIN (SELECT database_name,type,MAX(backup_finish_date) backupdate FROM backupset WHERE type LIKE 'L' GROUP BY database_name,type) b on d.name=b.database_name WHERE recovery_model = 1 AND (backupdate IS NULL OR backupdate < getdate()-1)

-However if you use SqlBak to backup your databases, you don’t need to check your SQL Server database backups manually all the time.
-You will be notified automatically if any or your scheduled backups failed.
+However, if you use SqlBak to backup your databases, you don’t need to check your SQL Server database backups manually all the time.
+You will be notified automatically if any of your scheduled backups failed.

 At the same time, if you want to see the status of all backup jobs you can open your Dashboard page and check the “Last Run” column.
-If the last backup succeeded there will be “Success” sign and if it failed, then “Failed”.
+If the last backup succeeded, it would be marked as a green checkmark, or a red cross if it failed.

 In addition, you can check the entire database backup history by clicking on the backup job you need: